Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: Simulations

 In the current work, we study two sets of parameters.
 The first set considers $n=2\cdot 10^{22}\, \mathrm{m^{-3}}$ and $k_{\rm B} T=3\mathrm{keV}$, resulting in a MFP of $\lambda=10\mathrm{m}$.
-We pick a manageable length of $l=10\text{m}$ for each MM cell, so the plasma in the first cell (before the effects of expansion and cooling) of the MM is in the optimal (efficient) regime $\lambda/l=1$.
-The magnetic field required for this example will be at least $B=10\mathrm{T}$ (for $\beta=0.5$), which is on the high end in terms of modern engineering capabilities.
-The second set of parameters is in the sub-optimal regime, where the ion density is reduced by a factor of 20 to $n=10^{21}\text{m}^{-3}$.
+We pick a manageable length of $l=10\text{m}$ for each MM cell, so the plasma in the first MM cell (before the effects of expansion and cooling) is in the optimal (efficient) regime $\lambda/l \approx 1$.
+The magnetic field required for this example will be at least $B=10\mathrm{T}$ (for $\beta=0.5$).
+For the mirror ratio, we usually considered $R_m=10$ while the effect of varying $R_m$ is studied in Sec. \ref{scaling with Rm}.
+We note that the peak magnetic field in the mirror throats in this example is $100\mathrm{T}$, exceeding the current engineering capabilities, but it is used for simplicity while the primary results also hold for smaller $R_m$ (see Sec. \ref{scaling with Rm}).

+The second set of parameters is for the sub-optimal regime.
+The parameters were as in the optimal regime but,the ion density is reduced by a factor of 20 to $n=10^{21}\text{m}^{-3}$.
 In this case, besides the less efficient fusion rates, the plasma becomes much less collisional with $\lambda/l=20$, so we expect a more modest confinement improvement in the MM system.
+We note that the parameters range chosen for the GOL-NB machine,\cite{postupaev2016gol, postupaev2019results} $1\le\lambda/l<N$, covers our both optimal and sub-optimal regimes.
+Therefore, the confinement efficiency and the effect of different thermodynamical scenarios for this system can, in principle, be estimated from our rate equation model.

 Before presenting the simulation results, let us estimate the expected flux of escaping particles in a simple mirror system (without MM sections) with the above parameters and compare it to the maximal flux dictated by the Lawson criterion.
-A naive estimate for the outgoing (ion) flux from the central cell is given by $\phi_{naive}=n v_{th}S$, where $S$ is the mirror cross-section.
-Assuming plasma diameter of one meter, one finds the fluxes for the optimal regime $\phi_{naive}=9.2\cdot10^{27}\text{s}^{-1}$ and for the sub-optimal regime $\phi_{naive}=4.6\cdot10^{26}\text{s}^{-1}$.
+A naive estimate for the outgoing (ion) flux from the central cell is given by $\phi_{naive}=n v_{th}S$, where $S$ is the cross-section of the plasma at the minimum magnetic field between mirrors.
+This estimation is valid in the regime where the MFP is close or small compared to the central cell length, precisely the regime relevant for employing MM, while when the MFP is much larger, the naive flux would be dictated by the Coulomb scattering rate in the central cell.
+For plasma diameter of one meter, the fluxes for the optimal parameters regime reads $\phi_{naive}=9.2\cdot10^{27}\text{s}^{-1}$ and for the sub-optimal regime $\phi_{naive}=4.6\cdot10^{26}\text{s}^{-1}$.
 These estimations do not include the (single) mirror effect, which reduces the flux by an additional factor of the order of $R_m$,\cite{makhijani1974plasma,Anikeev1999MainRO} which is $\sim 10$.
-On the other hand, the Lawson criterion\cite{lawson1957some} for the minimal confinement time is